ѻý

 Leveraging Single Cell Multi-Omics to Understand Mechanisms of Myeloid Lineage Expansion in Aging and Disease.

-Scientific Committee on Myeloid Biology
+This session was developed by the Scientific Committee on Myeloid Biology.

 Single cell multi-omic studies of normal and malignant hematopoiesis highlight how hematology remains an ideal testing ground for technologic innovation.
-Continued advancements in single cell sequencing and the analysis of these complex datasets have informed functional experiments that have enabled the field to improve its understanding of hematopoietic stem cell behavior and myeloid differentiation in response to aging, inflammation, and malignant transformation.
+Continued advancements in single cell sequencing and the analysis of these complex datasets have informed functional experiments that have enabled the field to improve our understanding of hematopoietic stem cell behavior and myeloid differentiation in response to aging, inflammation, and malignant transformation.
 This session will showcase innovative transcriptomic and functional genomic studies of the pathways that govern myeloid differentiation in response to aging, inflammation, and malignancy.
-The talks will focus on how advances in single cell lineage tracing have improved the fields’ understanding of hematopoietic stem cell commitment to the myeloid lineage early in life; explore how aging and inflammatory conditions impact myelopoiesis; and address how the tumor microenvironment can impact the function of mature myeloid cells.

 Chair: